AI-enhanced Collective Intelligence: Introduction

 \subsection{Collective intelligence}

 Intelligent agents (humans, animals, and intelligent artifacts) often interact with others to tackle complex problems.
 They combine their knowledge and personal information with information acquired through interaction and social information, resulting in superior collective intelligence.
-The concept of collective intelligence has been redefined over the years, primarily due to different research streams that have employed the term in qualitatively different ways~\cite{woolley2023understanding}.
+The concept of collective intelligence has been redefined over the years, primarily due to different research streams that have employed the term in qualitatively different ways~\cite{woolley2024understanding}.

 One stream of research uses collective intelligence to refer to the outcome of collaboration produced by amalgamation of the input from a large crowd, exemplified in scenarios such as online contests or crowdsourced science~\cite{aristeidou2020online, kittur2009herding, malone2018superminds}.
-Here, the concept of collective intelligence is often mixed up with the \emph{wisdom of the crowd}.
-The wisdom of the crowd refers to judgments achieved by large groups and crowds consisting of distributed individuals through the pooling of personal information, often via simple averaging~\cite{surowiecki2004wisdom}.
-It relies on the statistical aggregation of independent judgments to collectively arrive at a decision or prediction that is often better than the answer given by any single member of the group.
-In contrast, collective intelligence is more related to achievements by smaller collaborating groups and pairs, traditionally studied within the broader topic of group performance and decision-making~\cite{kerr2004group, malone2010collective}.
-A more theoretical distinction is based on the fact that collective intelligence emerges from the synergy of interactions between intelligent agents~\cite{grasso2012collective} collaborating towards a common goal through interconnected efforts.
+Here, the concept of collective intelligence is often mixed up with the \emph{wisdom of crowds (WoC)}.
+Both rely on the idea that collective input from a diverse group typically yields better outcomes than any individual member's.
+The wisdom of crowds involves aggregating independent judgments from a large, diverse group to arrive at collective decisions or predictions, often through statistical averaging~\cite{surowiecki2004wisdom}.
+In contrast, collective intelligence pertains to the achievements of collaborating groups, whose sizes can vary.
+It emerges from the synergy of interactions and mutual feedback among intelligent agents~\cite{grasso2012collective} working towards a common goal through interconnected efforts.
+However, social information and interconnection have also been studied in the context of WoC~\cite{lorenz2011social, becker2017network}.
+Despite the conflict in the literature on the boundaries and overlaps between the two, almost all the AI enhancements we discuss in this paper in the context of CI can also be implemented in WoC scenarios~\cite{kurvers2023automating}.
+Nevertheless, for the sake of simplicity, we only use the term collective intelligence for the rest of the paper.
+Table.~\ref{tab:comparison} compares key aspects of the two concepts.